flyteorg/flytesnacks/docs/contribute.md

 ## Update Documentation Pages

-The `docs/conf.py` contains the sphinx configuration for building the `flytesnacks` documentation.
+The `docs/conf.py` contains the Sphinx configuration for building the `flytesnacks` documentation.

-At build-time, the `flytesnacks` sphinx build system will convert all of the projects in the `examples` directory into `docs/auto_examples`, and will be available in the documentation.
+At build-time, the `flytesnacks` Sphinx build system will convert all of the projects in the `examples` directory into `docs/auto_examples`, and will be available in the documentation.